How to remove the MegaBackup virus & protect your Mac

-5. Check the boxes next to all three options and choose a time period from the dropdown menu.
-If you’ve only just downloaded MegaBackup, the default “last hour” will do
+- Check the boxes next to all three options and choose a time period from the dropdown menu.
+If you’ve only just downloaded MegaBackup, the default “last hour” will do.

 - Press Clear Data.

 The easy way to protect your Mac

 If all that sounds like a lengthy and complicated process, there is an easier way.
-CleanMyMac X can uninstall apps, removing all traces of them, as well as removing browser data.
+CleanMyMac X can uninstall apps, remove all traces of them, and remove browser data.
 If an application installs a Login Item or Launch Agent, you can remove those too.
-And, it can scan your Mac for malware and allows you to remove it with a click.
+And it can scan your Mac for malware and allows you to remove it with a click.
 CleanMyMac X also recognizes when your browser settings have been hijacked by malware, such as redirecting your homepage and fixing it.

 Here’s how to use it to remove MegaBackup

-1. Download CleanMyMac X — a link to a free version
+- Download CleanMyMac X — a link to a free version.

 - Launch it and click on Uninstaller.

-3. Locate MegaBackup in the list of apps and check the box next to it
+- Locate MegaBackup in the list of apps and check the box next to it.

 Now remove its Launch Agent or Login Items.

-4. If you see a login item for MegaBackup, check the box next to it and press Remove
+- If you see a login item for MegaBackup, check the box next to it and press Remove.

 To remove browsing data using CleanMyMac X, choose Privacy in the sidebar.

-4. Check the boxes next to Downloads History, Cookies, and Browsing History, then press Remove
+- Check the boxes next to Downloads History, Cookies, and Browsing History, then press Remove.